aeronmen2/azure-cloud/README.md

 ## Self-Deletion

 After a virtual machine has been successfully created, regardless of the level of access, it will remain accessible for 10 minutes.
 After this period, the virtual machine will self-delete, ensuring efficient use of resources and maintaining security.
+(You can verify in your console the deletion progress.)

 ## Technologies Used